acidmasculinity/acidmasculinity.github.io/index.markdown

 title: "Anon: An Annotated Bibliography"
 ---

-My recommendations for extremely online 4chan types.
+An annotated bibliography of sources and resources for "internet protest masculinities" or extremely online 4chan types.
-Mostly books I've found valuable or relatable.

 <!-- - Martin Kantor. *Distancing: Avoidant Personality Disorder*. -->